ceciliaagosta/1850965_Labmon/Student_doc.md

 While JWT tokens themselves are stateless, the system depends on the database for user verification and management.

 ### EXTERNAL SERVICES CONNECTIONS
-The Authentication container connects to RabbitMQ for messaging between micro-services.
+The Authentication container does not connect to external services.

 ### MICROSERVICES: